 I will spend a large portion of the next day and a half with many people who live and work in this region.
 I would bet they have become jaded by living inside the beltway.
 I hope that many have not turned a cold eye to these structures.
 These testaments of stone, brick, iron, and wood to the dedication of our founding leaders.

 I hope that they are still occasionally filled with wonder at all that has transpired in the world in not quite 250 years.

 It is amazing when you stop to think about the fact that the United States is a blip on the historical radar of human self-governance.

 We are a living testament that the world can completely change in just a few generations.
-Seeing these structures always reconnects me with that feeling of hope that comes from knowing that many things in the world are far better than they were 250 years ago.
+Seeing these structures always reconnects me with that feeling of hope that comes from knowing that many things in the world are far better than they were even a century ago.

 Hopefully we can fix some of the craziness that is ailing this country now.

 Hopefully we can keep on keeping on the road to bettering the condition of both humanity and this planet we call home.